 When a concentration of banks is deemed necessary for reasons related to creditor protection, namely rescue mergers, FINMA replaces ComCo, which is given a right of consultation only; however, the notification must still be addressed to ComCo if the jurisdictional thresholds for notification are met.
+This was first applied on 19 March 2023, when FINMA approved the early completion of the takeover of Credit Suisse by UBS.

-As a further example, any acquisition or actions that qualify as an acquisition of residential real estate assets in Switzerland are subject to the Federal Act on the Acquisition of Immovable Property in Switzerland by Foreign Non-Residents if the acquiring person qualifies as a 'person abroad' under this Federal Act.
+As a further example, any acquisition or actions that qualify as an acquisition of residential real estate assets in Switzerland are subject to the Federal Act on the Acquisition of Immovable Property in Switzerland by Fore ign Non-Residents if the acquiring person qualifies as a 'person abroad' under this Federal Act.
 Accordingly, the parties of a merger involving a foreign undertaking and a Swiss real estate company (ie, a company whose principal purpose is the holding of real estate in Switzerland and whose assets include a significant portfolio of residential properties in Switzerland) may need to obtain a special permit from the competent cantonal (local) authorities.